 If you have any questions or concerns related to your clinical trial, please contact the research study staff listed on your wallet card or email CC-ClinicalTrials@KingstonHSC.ca

 All satellite sites are taking similar precautions as the Cancer Centre on limiting access, restricting the number of visitors at their hospital, and screening at entrance points.
-However, we strongly encourage you to speak with staff at the specific site on their protocols.
+However, we strongly encourage you to speak with staff at the specific site on their practices.
 Otherwise, as a patient receiving cancer treatment, all of the recommendations above still apply to you.